 If the plaintiff was using a cell phone at the time of an accident or engaging in other similar negligent behavior, they might be found partially liable by a judge or jury.
 When someone is partially or fully liable for the accident that caused their injuries, it is called contributory negligence under state law.
 Contributory negligence may result in a bar to recovery if the plaintiff is more than 50 percent at fault; or it may limit recovery by the percentage of fault if they are less than 50 percent at fault, according to the Official Code of Georgia Annotated § 51-12-33.

-Learn How a Cherokee County Texting While Driving Attorney Could Help
+Learn How a Cherokee County Texting While Driving Lawyer Could Help

 Distracted driving, especially when using a mobile device, is often a common form of negligence resulting in car accidents.
 If you find yourself dealing with life-changing injuries following a crash, there may be severe physical, emotional, and financial damages available to recover.
 A lawyer who is well-versed in texting while driving car accidents in Cherokee County could fight for the compensation you deserve.
 Call today for a free case analysis and evaluation.